trgao/Hako/README.md

 * View, edit, add and remove animes/mangas on user's list by logging in to MyAnimeList account
 * Customise how the app looks
 * Look at the information, next episode airing schedule, trailers, characters, staffs, authors, related items, recommendations, opening and ending themes and reviews of anime and manga
+* Open in Hako safari extension for opening MyAnimeList links in the app
 * Adapted to iOS 26 Liquid Glass interfaces

 ## Things to be done